Rules, rules, rules: Why brand guides are important to nonprofits

 Treat the production of your brand guide as you would a major brochure project–leave time to write, design, and review it internally before you consider it done.
 If there are specific topics unique to your organization, include them.
 Add a table of contents so people can easily access specific topics, number the pages, and design your guide so it’s easy to read and reference.
 The final result might be a PDF–not a Word document–that you distribute digitally and print out hard copies of for reference (no need to have it professionally printed unless you have a huge staff).
 Your guide should exemplify the rules of your brand, serving as an example to others of how to use it well.

-Whether it’s your executive director, the head of development, or a communications staffer, there should always be at least one designated brand cop in your organization.
-Your brand cop is the resident authority on all things brand-related, someone who can answer questions and verify that all of your materials follow the terms outlined in your guide.
+Whether it’s your executive director, the head of development, or a communications staffer, there should always be at least one designated brand champion in your organization.
+Your brand champion is the resident enthusiast on all things brand-related, someone who can answer questions and verify that all of your materials follow the terms outlined in your guide.
 He or she is also often the keeper of resources (artwork, fonts, logos, etc.).
-Don’t forget to include your brand cop’s name and contact information at the beginning of your guide, and make sure whomever you’ve designated is empowered to enforce the rules.
+Don’t forget to include your brand champion’s name and contact information at the beginning of your guide, and make sure whomever you’ve designated is empowered to enforce the rules.
 (This role is probably not the best fit for someone who’ll be ignored.)

 3. Schedule a training and share, share, share.